 Your repairs service charge is the money you pay towards the day to day repairs costs of your block of flats.

-You don’t contribute to the cost of service and repairs which are provided solely for the benefit of the council tenants in the building.
-You only pay for services which are provided for both tenants and leaseholders.
+You don’t contribute to the cost of service and repairs which are provided only for the benefit of the council occupation contract holders in the building.
+You only pay for services which are provided for both occupation contract holders and leaseholders.

 Depending on your building, the service charge could cover...